duckythescientist/SmoothLife/README.md

 ## What is this "Game of Life"?

-There is [a bunch of information on the internet](http://lmgtfy.com/?q=Conway%27s+game+of+life) about Conway's Game of Life (GoL), and if you haven't heard of it before, I suggest you lean about it because it'll make the rest of this make a lot more sense.
+There is [a bunch of information on the internet](http://lmgtfy.com/?q=Conway%27s+game+of+life) about Conway's Game of Life (GoL), and if you haven't heard of it before, I suggest you learn about it because it'll make the rest of this make a lot more sense.

 I'll start with a quick recap.
 GoL is a specific cellular automata.
 Imagine a 2D grid of cells (think graph paper).
 Each cell is either alive or dead at any moment in time.
 At each next moment in time, a cell can change state or stay the same.
 Because this is a 2D square grid.
 Each cell has a total of 8 neighbor cells.
 If a cell is alive and it has 2 or 3 live neighbors, it will stay alive.
 If it has fewer than 2 live neighbors, it'll die off of loneliness.
 If it has more than 3 live neighbors, it'll die off from being overcrowded.
 If a dead cell has exactly 3 live neighbors, it will come alive.